cdmuir/website/content/post/2020-03-22-biol470-march23-27-schedule.md

 Note that these readings are highly technical and I don't expect you to understand much of the detail.
 Focus on the questions that motivated the study, the evolutionary approaches the authors used, the main conclusions, and remaining uncertainty.

 * *Discuss* video and readings for 1 participation point.
-I will provide more information on Discussion ASAP.
+Go to Laulima, click "Discussion and Private Messages", then "Class Discussions".
+Post under "Phylogenetics and COVID-19 readings"

 ### Friday, March 27